IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

         return cloudantdata
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to load the data from Cloudant and display the class breakdown.
+1. In an empty cell, paste and execute the Python code below to load the data from Cloudant and display the class breakdown.
     * *Note*: It is desirable to have approximately the same number of entries for each class.

     ```Python